mkalewski/sim2net/README.rst

 :License: MIT License

-**Simple Network Simulator**  (**sim2net**) is a discrete event simulator of *mobile ad hoc networks* (MANETs) implemented in Python (version 2.7).
+**Simple Network Simulator**  (**sim2net**) is a discrete event simulator of *mobile ad hoc networks* (MANETs) implemented in Python.
 The simulator allows us to simulate networks of a given number of nodes that move according to the selected mobility model, run custom applications, and communicate only by sending application messages through wireless links.

 Installation
 ============